useflashpunk/useflashpunk.github.io/_posts/2002-01-01-animated-sprites.md

 So as you see here, creating a Spritemap is similar to creating an Image.
 You create the object and pass the source file (in this case, SWORDGUY) into it.
 But since a Spritemap does not display a single image, but rather individual frames of a spritesheet, it needs to know the frame size.
 So I pass in the width and height as well (48 and 32).

-Creating animations
---
+<h2 id="creating-animations">Creating Animations</h2>

 Now, we want to assign specific animations to our spritemap.
 So our **sprSwordguy** spritesheet has two animations in this spritesheet, a standing animation (top), and a running animation (bottom), both which are 6 frames long.
-We assign animations to a spritesheet by using its [add(][7]) function, like this:
+We assign animations to a spritesheet by using its [add(][spritemap-add]) function, like this:

 {% highlight actionscript %}
 package